Freight Shipping from Des Moines to Kansas City

 How much does it cost to ship freight from Des Moines to Kansas City?

-Full truckload (FTL) rates from Des Moines, IA to Kansas City, KS currently range from $499-$615 for a standard dry van load over the 232-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Kansas City, KS currently range $499-$615 (roughly $2.16-$2.67 per mile over 232 miles).
 LTL shipments typically cost $328-$597 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Kansas City?

-Standard FTL transit from Des Moines to Kansas City is approximately 4 hrs by truck over 232 miles.
+Standard FTL transit from Des Moines to Kansas City is approximately 4 hrs by truck over 232 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Des Moines to Kansas City freight?